Veil-Project/veil-project.github.io/collections/_posts/2020-02-05-hard-problem.md

 ![](/uploads/blog/2020-02-05-paul.png)

 At first, in the infancy of our club, we're naive: we pick some super large number, say 42, and hand this number out to club members.
 We call this our "private key".
-Next, we compute it's square — 1764 (the "public key") — and let the riddle be:
+Next, we compute its square — 1764 (the "public key") — and let the riddle be:

 **What's the square root of 1764?**

-This is fun in the beginning as it's just us, but after a while we start noticing some older kids in the tree-house that look suspicious and we don't recognize.
+This is fun in the beginning as it's just us, but after a while we start noticing some older kids in the tree-house that look suspicious and we don't recognize them.
 And then some parents even drop in; WE'VE BEEN HACKED!

 ## The problem that's hard enough for Gauss